 The SDK can be modified so that it looks like a part of the existing game.
 Grantoo, which has offices in Vancouver and San Francisco, also embeds ads in its tournaments.
 And those ads are much more effective than banner ads at getting users to click through.

 Grantoo was founded in 2011 by Dimitri Sillam and Naayem.
 It has raised $3 million to date and has 10 employees.
-The company is both a for-profit and not-for-profit company.
-Grantoo created the Grantoo Foundation to which tournament sponsors write their checks.
-So 100 percent of the foundation’s money goes to winning students and charities.
-Because of this foundation structure, companies’ donations are tax deductible.
+For sponsored charity tournaments, 100 percent of Grantoo tournament prizes go to the cause or student of the winners’ choice, so the donations are completely tax-deductible.

 For companies that want to sponsor regular games (no tuition prizes) and advertising, the money goes to Grantoo, the for-profit company.